tigerlilyplants/.github/profile/README.md

 ## Tiger Lily Plants 🪴

 Hello!
 This is the GitHub organization for Tiger Lily Plants.
-Check out [my shop on Etsy](https://www.etsy.com/shop/TigerLilyPlants) or [my blog](https://blog.aperiodicity.com) for updates about my personal collection.
+Check out [my shop on Etsy](https://store.tiger-lily-plants.com) or [my blog](https://tiger-lily-plants.com) for updates about my personal collection, projects, and store.